Create a generative AI chat app

 If you’ve finished exploring Azure AI Foundry portal, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

-1. Return to the browser tab containing the Azure portal (or re-open the Azure portal at https://portal.azure.com in a new browser tab) and view the contents of the resource group where you deployed the resources used in this exercise.
+1. Open the Azure portal and view the contents of the resource group where you deployed the resources used in this exercise.

 2. On the toolbar, select Delete resource group.